LayanCS/-Rewayatech-Saudi-Stories-challenge/README.md

 I participated as the leader of The Novelists team with my teammates [Layan Alabdullatef](https://github.com/LayanCS) and [Ghaida Altamimi](..)

 # Data Description:
   A collection of Arabic stories written in electronic forms between the years of 2003-2015 by online users using anonymized usernames.
 The data is released for non-commercial research use.
 The total number of stories collected is 1,267 files, stories.
 In average, each story contains 73,798 words.
 These stories where written by 913 unique authors, with a minimum of one story per writer and a maximum of seven stories per author.
 Authors who authored more than one story usually have stories with multiple series.
-The data can be find at this[Link](https://github.com/aseelad/Rewayatech-Saudi-Stories)
+The data can be find at this [Link](https://github.com/aseelad/Rewayatech-Saudi-Stories)

 # Team work: